Quality Management Program and Resources

 - Behavioral Health (BH) Information Exchange to Help Improve Outcomes – BH Information Exchange.

 - Depression Screening and Follow-Up – CDF, DSF Tip Sheet.

 - Follow-up After an Emergency Department Visit for Mental Illness(FUM)/Follow-up after an Emergency Department Visit for Alcohol and Other Drug Abuse or Dependence (FUA) – FUM/FUA Tip Sheet.

 Additional resources are found under 'Microlearnings' in the Education, Training and Other Materials section of the Provider Library:

 - Introduction to Empathy.

 MHN Outreach program

 Overall, members and providers may receive live calls from MHN’s quality team, providing members and providers with important educational information or reminders to take action when necessary.
-The focus of these initiatives may include antidepressant medication management, follow-up for children prescribed ADHD medication, and coordinating referrals and care.
+The focus of these initiatives may include antidepressant medication management and coordinating referrals and care.
 Below is a summary of the collaborative quality improvement projects:

 MHN telephonic outreach to: